What Is Titration?

 KMnO4 is a strong oxidizing agent, which almost oxidizes every other common reducing agent.
 It is purple in colour and changes to colourless when Mn2+ or

 Redox titration, also known as an oxidation-reduction reaction, is a chemical reaction that mostly occurs with a transfer of electrons in the reacting ions of aqueous solutions.
 The titrations are further named after the reagent that is used in them, and they are as follows:

 - Permanganate Titrations

 Iodometric and Iodimetric Titration

-This titration involves Iodine and Iodide solutions used as titrants.
-The use of Iodine or Iodide can be done in two ways:
+This titration involves iodine, and iodide solutions are used as titrants.
+The use of iodine or iodide can be done in two ways: